NethermindEth/horus-checker/README.md

 `i`, which has type [`felt`](https://www.cairo-lang.org/docs/hello_cairo/intro.html#field-element).
 It will return a pointer to a stack to which the literal `i` has been pushed, and is now the top element.
+Our function will leave the rest of the stack unmodified.

 ```cairo
 struct Stack {